Residential Organics Recycling

 Frequently Asked Questions

-Keep an eye out for information regarding town halls in your area, bill inserts from your hauler and other information that may be sent by mail.
-Follow @OCWaste on Facebook, Twitter and Instagram for updates available from the County.
+Keep an eye out for information regarding community meetings in your area, bill inserts from your waste hauler, and other information that may be sent by mail.
+Follow @OCWaste on Facebook, X, and Instagram for updates available from the county.

 Residents will receive specific instructions from their waste hauler regarding any changes to existing bins.
 Changes are occurring on varying schedules and may require residents to place existing carts out for servicing.
 Keep an eye out for notices with your hauler billing, by mail and online, such as your hauler website or city page.